mariosar/mariosar.github.io/_posts/2019-11-12-authentication-in-react-spa.md

 In **stateful** design, the server actively manages and stores the session.
 The server will still need to send back a unique session identifier to the browser, which the client will send back on future requests.
 The session identifier will identify the client and act as a unique key to lookup the session object that the server has stored.

-Whichever approach is used, either stateful or stateless, some data is always stored on the browser - whether that be the entire session itself or just a session identifier.
-The key difference lies only on whether or not the server is involved in managing and saving the session.
+The key difference lies in whether or not the server is involved in managing and saving the session.

-Since the browser is involved, at the very least, in storing *the session identifier*, we need to talk about storage mechanisms available on the browser.
+Whichever approach is used, either stateful or stateless, *some data is always stored* on the browser - whether that be the entire session itself or just a session identifier.

 ## Browser Storage